Xiaoxia “Nina” Lin | email

 Ph.D.
 Environmental Engineering, National Cheng Kung University | 2017

-Adena is using the Syntrophic Co-culture Amplification of Production (SnoCAP) approach to generate strains of Bacillus bacteria with improved ability to produce poly-glutamic acid.
-Her project is a colaboration with Ecovia Renewables Inc.
+Adena is using the Syntrophic Co-culture Amplification of Production (SnoCAP) approach to generate strains of S. cerevisiae and Bacillus with improved ability to produce isobutanol and poly-glutamic acid, respectively.
+Her project is a collaboration with Ecovia Renewables Inc.

 Research Technician Intermediate | 2021 – Present